 The COPIC Humanitarian Award is presented each year to honor a physician for volunteer medical services and contributions to the community.
 The award seeks to recognize physicians who volunteer outside the spectrum of their day-to-day lives.

 The recipient of the award designates a $10,000 donation from COPIC to be provided to a health care-related 501(c)(3) organization within their respective state.
 If you know a worthy candidate, please nominate him or her for this award.

 Download a nomination form here.

-The award will be presented at the NDMA Annual Meeting on October 2nd.
-Nominations are due August 7th, 2020.
+The award will be presented during the NDMA Annual Meeting which will be held online.
+Nominations are due August 21st, 2020.

 To nominate a physician for the COPIC Humanitarian Award, complete the Submission of Nomination Form here.

 Dr. Mary Aaland was the 2019 COPIC Humanitarian Recipient and was presented the award during the NDMA 2019 Annual Meeting.